-What are the dates for the fall semester?
+What are the dates for the spring semester?

 What is the deadline for adding or dropping a course, or switching between letter grade and pass/fail?

-In Arts & Sciences, McKelvey Engineering, Olin Business School, and Sam Fox School, the deadline to add or drop a course without transcript notation will be Wednesday, September 30 at 9 p.m.
-The deadline for changing grade options between letter grade and pass/fail/ or audit, as well as to withdraw from a class will be Friday, December 4 at 9 p.m.
+In Arts & Sciences, McKelvey Engineering, Olin Business School and Sam Fox School, the deadline to add or drop a course for the spring semester without transcript notation will be Monday, February 8, at 9 p.m.
+The deadline for changing grade options between letter grade and pass/fail or audit, as well as to withdraw from a class will be Friday, April 23 at 9 p.m.
 Details of the Brown School, Law School and Olin Graduate School calendars can be found on the schools’ websites.

-For Fall 2020, pass/fail policies across all schools will return to those in place at the beginning of the 2019-20 academic year, and will remain as such even if instruction pivots to fully remote instruction.
+For Spring 2021, pass/fail policies across all schools will remain as they were for the fall semester.
+This will be true even if instruction pivots to fully remote instruction.
 Details of these policies can be found on the school websites: Arts & Sciences, Brown School, Graduate School, Law School, McKelvey Engineering (Graduate and Undergraduate), Olin Business School (Graduate and Undergraduate) and Sam Fox School ( Graduate and Undergraduate).

-How do I request a leave of absence?
+How do I request a leave of absence for the spring semester?